short url to this post: http://wp.me/p8DawH-5d

 This “glass” was a mirror.
 In those days, a mirror was made of polished brass.
 It was not as clear as today’s mirrors of glass, but even then, there was a reflection, even though dim.
 “Beholding” is an active present state.
 It is something that is a continuous thing.
 “Are changed” should be properly translated according to usage, “are being changed.”
 The words “from glory to glory” are more properly rendered, from “one glory to another glory.”

 And in conclusion, what was the one job of Job that made a difference?
 The book of Job is not about all he suffered or had to endure.
-It was about him getting to the place where he could see the “daysman,” Jesus the Christ that was to come.
-It was about seeing, knowing and realizing, the true and primary will of God…
+It is not about all Jesus Christ had to endure.
+For Job, it was about him getting to the place where he could see the “daysman,” Jesus the Christ that was to come.
+For Jesus Christ, it was about drawing all towards him.
+For Jesus Christ, it was the joy of you and I being with him and seeing him “as he is”, for all eternity.
+It was about seeing, knowing and realizing, the true and primary will of God and that was to BELIEVE!
+It was about praying, for others…

 “And the Lord turned the captivity of Job, WHEN he prayed for his friends: also the Lord gave Job twice as much as he had before.”